MIA: Georgy Gapon

 (1870 - 1906)

-After this Gapon emigrated abroad, where he joined the Socialist-Revolutionary Party, then returned to Russia illegally, and resumed contact with the tsarist secret political police.
-He was assigned to help dismantle the workers organizations which he helped to build.
+After this Gapon emigrated abroad, where he joined the Socialist-Revolutionary Party, and then returned to Russia illegally, whereupon he resumed contact with the tsarist secret political police.
+He was then assigned to help dismantle the workers' organizations which he helped to build.

-In April 1906, Gapon was hanged by SR party combatants who had overheard him discussing his police contacts with, and attempting to recruit, another militant to that cause.
+In April 1906, Gapon was hanged by SR party combatants who had overheard him discussing his police contacts with another militant whom he was attempting to recruit to that cause.

 WORKS